 First Step: Choose Abbreviations

-Mr. Frank pulled out his Chromebook and opened his Drive.
+Mr. Frank pulled out his Chromebook.
 “Check this out,” he said.

 Ms. Sneed shuddered again.
 “What?
 Yours is so neat – and pretty!
 Please show me how.”